Quiz

 Are you one of the 5% who write goals?

-This week I’m celebrating the completion of a long cherished dream – to finally write a book that simplifies Goal Setting and Achievement with a look back at my own childhood and my favorite activity of creating To Do Lists.
+This week I’m celebrating the completion of a long-cherished dream.
+I finally wrote a book that simplifies Goal Setting and Achievement with a look back at my own childhood and my favorite activity of creating To Do Lists.

 One of my habits, which has since been adopted by my family related to my tendency to write things down.
 It did not matter what I was writing, it had to be done in style and in an eye-appealing manner.

-I bought special colored stationery to prepare my To Do Lists and Goal Setting was done in an equally attractive manner.
+I bought special colored stationery to prepare my To Do Lists.
+Goal Setting was done in an equally attractive manner.
 No wonder my father nick-named me Miss To-Do List!

 But no one could deny the fact that I got things done, efficiently and effectively.

-So my tribe started with my family and went on to gather members from my friends and associates.
-I gather new converts whenever and wherever I can to the art of writing down goals and yes, the famous To-Do List.
+My tribe started with my family and went on to gather members from my friends and associates.
+I gather new converts whenever and wherever I can to the art of writing down goals.
+Yes, the famous To-Do List.

 I read an article sometime back which mentioned that studies have found that only 5% of adults ever write their goals.
 It got me wondering, is there a correlation between written goals and goal achievement?
 I believe there is.